Sewing room lighting ideas

 3. I would also suggest that the sewing room needs to be painted in light colors and the furniture itself should be a lighter color.

 It may be a personal preference, but I do not believe so.
-Shades of white will make space feel brighter as it reflects the natural light entering the room.
+Shades of white will make the space feel brighter as it reflects the natural light entering the room.

 I see that they recommend painting the ceiling a couple of shades lighter than the walls to create the illusion of height and space.
-Also, choosing a paint with a satin finish will help reflect the light more than matte paint.
+Also, choosing paint with a satin finish will help reflect the light more than matte paint.

-You can also use metallic, glass and mirrored accessories with a reflective surface to make the room brighter.
+You can also use metallic, glass, and mirrored accessories with a reflective surface to make the room brighter.
 I change closet sliding doors in my sewing room to mirror ones and it really makes a difference.
 Below you can see my sewing room with those mirror sliding doors from Home Depot.

 4. Try to use natural light as much as possible.